-If you’re cautiously popping your head out of your pandemic burrow, peruse the Visit Bend website for new businesses you might’ve missed.
-From Ghost Tours to gravel bike trails, there’s a whole lot happening out there!
+Don’t forget to browse the Visit Bend website for new businesses you might’ve missed while holed up in your pandemic hovel.
+From Ghost Tours to gravel bike trails to camper rentals, there’s a whole lot happening out there!

 Bask in the best of both worlds